Alice-tech-node/Deploy-a-Simple-Web-App-on-Kubernetes/README.md

 # Deploy-a-Simple-Web-App-on-Kubernetes
-Deploy a containerized web app into Kubernetes and expose it in the browser.
+/*Deploy a containerized web app into Kubernetes and expose it in the browser.*/

 ## Step 1: Install Required Tools